ZeroNetJS/zeronet-js/README.md

 It is not planned to support protocol version v1.
 Only v2+ will be supported.

 Also for now all connections are **unencrypted**.
-So don't use this in production until beta or until we get tls running.
+So don't use this in production until beta or until we get tls/secio running.

 # Running